simonmichael/hledger_site/src/index.md

 <summary><b>A quick example</b></summary>

 Transactions are recorded in a journal file.
-You don't have to edit this directly, but many people do.
+You can edit this file yourself, or use one of several user interfaces.
-This simple format, invented by the Ledger project, is the key to understanding Plain Text Accounting and Double Entry Bookkeeping.
+This simple format, invented by the Ledger project, is the key to understanding Plain Text Accounting and Double Entry Bookkeeping:

 ```journal
 ; ~/.hledger.journal